-Most schools in the UK have experienced heightened stress and anxiety levels amongst their staff at some point.
+Most schools in the UK experience heightened stress and anxiety levels amongst their staff at some point.
 Mental health and wellbeing needs careful monitoring.

 The main causes